gartz/pushStateTree/README.md

 ## Todo

- - Create a event execution queue before dispatching events, to create a dispatch order:
-  - Dispatch all leaves
-  - Dispatch all enters
-  - Dispatch all changes
- - update event must dispatch before enter, change or leave
  - Add enter state when re-dispatch right after add the match rule to the checking
  - Add reset state method for the rules